2020-07-16

 I am reluctant to disable the these tasks using these steps, not yet knowing the consequences.

-If these steps are used, it disables the services -- there is not a way to simply turn off the [ ] Wake from Sleep setting.
+If these steps are used, it disables the services -- there is no way to simply turn off the [ ] Wake from Sleep setting.
 However, it is safe to play with this idea as it is easily un-done.
 DOS skills are required.)

 a.
 Create a folder, such as C:\data\downloads\Software\PSTools.